Read This First

 Prompt 4: Create another table that reflects a more accurate depiction of relative comfort of living across those same 7 countries.

-The section turns on Notes.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Notes in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Reflects overall achievements in a country in terms of health, knowledge, and living standards.